Romain Danzé: Rennes

 At the start of the 2013–14 season, Danzé continued to establish himself in the starting eleven, playing in the right–back position, and retaining his captaincy role.
 He helped Stade Rennais keep four consecutive clean sheets between 31 August 2013 and 26 September 2013.
 During a 2–0 loss against Guingamp on 5 October 2013, Danzé suffered a clash to a head and was substituted as a result.
 But he made his return to the starting line–up, in a 2–2 draw against Valenciennes on 19 October 2013.
 Three months later on 4 January 2014 against Valenciennes in the first round of Coupe of France, Danzé helped the side win 8–7 in the penalty shoot–out and were among several players to successfully converted in the shoot–out.
 Since the start of the 2013–14 season, Danzé started in every match until he suffered a knee injury in mid–February that saw him miss one match.
 Danzé returned to the starting line–up against Montpellier on 15 February 2014 and helped the side draw 2–2.
 A month later against Marseille on 18 March 2014, he made his 100th appearance as the club's captain, helping Stade Rennais keep a clean sheet by winning 1–0.
 However, Danzé suffered a thigh injury that kept him out throughout April.
-It wasn't until on 3 May 2014 when he returned to the starting line–up in the Coupe de France Final against Guingamp, as Stade Rennais lost 2–0 against them for the second time in his career.
+He returned to the starting line–up for the Coupe de France Final against Guingamp, as Stade Rennais lost 2–0 against them for the second time in his career.
 Danzé later reflected the 2013–14 season as a disappointment, mentioning the defeat in the Coupe de France Final as a factor.
 Despite this, he finished the season, making forty appearances in all competitions.